 - Tap the R2 button to increase the tens digit or tap the L2 button to decrease the tens digit.
 The mod will blink LEDs to let you know what the current number is.
 When you’re happy with the number →

 - Tap the mod switch to move to the next number.
 Now we’re at the “ones” digit and you can adjust the numbers here.
 Follow the procedure from above.

 - Tap the L2 button to decrease the one's digit, and tap the R2 button to increase the one's digit.

 - Tap the mod switch to save that digit and move to the decimal place.

 - Lastly, we’re at the decimal place.
 Follow the procedure from above to change the numbers (if needed) one last time.

 - Tap the L2 button to decrease the decimal, and tap the R2 button to increase the decimal.

 - Tap the mod switch to save your selection.
 The mod will blink all 4 LEDs in red 3 times very quickly and exit the programming menu saving the last settings

 NOTE: The controller will always remember the last programming speed you have before powering down.

 There is an “8-second rule” that applies every time you enter “Programming Mode”.
-If you’ve been inactive for more then 8 seconds, the modchip will exit programming menu automatically.
+If you’ve been inactive for more than 8 seconds, the modchip will exit the programming menu automatically.